apache/servicecomb-mesher/docs/development/build.md

 # Build mesher
-you need to build and release your mesher after the customization
+You need to build and release your mesher after customization.

 ### Build binary
-you can refer to build/build_proxy to see how we build mesher binary and docker image.
+You can refer to build/build_proxy to see how we build mesher binary and docker image.

-build/docker/proxy/Dockerfile is a example about how to make a docker image
+build/docker/proxy/Dockerfile is a example about making a docker image